huarangmeng/uuid/README.md

 In your build.gradle(.kts):

-Add `mavenCentral()` to your repositories if it not work then
+- Add `mavenCentral()` to your repositories.
+- if it not work then
 ```
 maven {
     url = uri("https://s01.oss.sonatype.org/content/repositories/releases/")
 }
 ```

-end
-Add implementation "io.github.huarangmeng:uuid:<version>" as a dependency in your commonMain sourceSets.
+- Add implementation "io.github.huarangmeng:uuid:1.0.0" as a dependency in your commonMain sourceSets.

 ### Future Goals